 Measles is a respiratory infection that attacks the immune system

 Measles starts out as a respiratory infection, but then it attacks the immune system.
-The white blood cells that are supposed to kill the measles virus end up making extra copies of the measles virus.
-As a result, many of the macrophages are killed off.
-These are the white blood cells that are your first line of defense against infection.
-Measles also kills off the B memory cells.
-As a result, it erases your immune system’s memory of how to fight diseases it has seen before.
+The macrophages, which are white blood cells that are supposed to kill the measles virus, end up getting infected by the measles virus.
+As a result, the macrophages make new copies of the measles virus and then die.
+As a result, you lose the white blood cells that are your first line of defense against infection.
+Measles also kills off another important group of white blood cells: the B memory cells.
+As a result, measles erases your immune system’s memory of how to fight diseases it has seen before.

-Since measles is so highly contagious by airborne droplets, vaccination is the only effective way to prevent the disease.
+Since measles spreads by airborne droplets, vaccination is the only effective way to prevent the disease.
 Two doses of the measles vaccine provide about 99% protection against catching the measles.
 The measles vaccine is combined with the mumps and rubella vaccine into the MMR shot.
 This shot is a “live” vaccine that cannot be given to people with a suppressed immune system.
 For this reason, we need to vaccinate practically everyone else.

 In the 1970s, a worldwide vaccination campaign drove smallpox into vaccination.
 A similar campaign has driven polio to the edge of extinction.
 Like smallpox and polio, the measles virus occurs only in human beings.
 Once we vaccinate enough people worldwide to stop the circulation of the virus, the measles will go extinct forever.
 After that, we won’t need tovaccinate anyone against measles.